antoniowd/antoniowd/README.md

 Full stack web developer for some time.
 I like to read, learn and build new things.

 I have a good base of HTML, CSS and Javascript and an excellent domain in the technology stack of NodeJS, ReactJS, Typescript, MySQL and MongoDB.
-I work as a freelancer and I've developed billing, inventory and business management systems.
+Working as a freelancer I've developed billing, inventory and business management systems.

 In the future I want to continue improving my knowledge as a programmer and create solutions that help other people.

+Reach me on [LinkedIn](https://www.linkedin.com/in/antoniowebdev/) and [Twitter](https://twitter.com/antoniowebdev)